 If you do that, the red light will illuminate again.

-Solution: Check the tank and if it is full to the brim, switch it off, unplug it and wait for it to cool down.
+Solution: Check the tank, and if it is full to the brim, switch off the humidifier, unplug it, and wait for it to cool down.
 Remove the tank and pour out the excess water.
-The red light should go off and if it does not, move on to the next step.
+The red light should go off, and if it does not, move on to the next step.

 Solution 1: If the humidifier is still under warranty, do not open the motor unit because that will void the warranty.
 Just put it upside-down on a rack to air-dry it for a few days.